 The bar, of course, is named for the iconic coach’s penchant for wearing visors on the sidelines.

-After the conversation with his daughter, Spurrier spoke to his business manager, Freddie Wehbe, who spoke with representatives of at Celebration Pointe, a mere 5 miles from Ben Hill Griffin Stadium, where the coach led the Gators to six SEC championships and a national title.
+After the conversation with his daughter, Spurrier spoke to his business manager, Freddie Wehbe, who spoke with representatives at Celebration Pointe, a mere 5 miles from Ben Hill Griffin Stadium, where the coach led the Gators to six SEC championships and a national title.

 They included Svein Dyrkolbotn, a former UF basketball player and owner of Viking Companies, the developer of Celebration Pointe, and Ryan Frankel, founder and president of Frankel Media Group, who will do the marketing for the project, Spurrier said.